 I suppose it had to happen to me.
 The San Mateo Times of March 7, 1956 informed me: "Bit of Rhythm won three in a row from the Ritz Shop to extend its lead in the Major League at Burlingame bowl to 10 full games last night."
 1956 was also littered with appearances by Guido's Bits Of Rhythm and Charlie Parks' Bits Of Rhythm.
 I wouldn't want to forget Cleo Carson and his Little Bits Of Rhythm in Owensboro, Kentucky.

-After nearly two quiet years, our group reemerges.
 The February 23, 1957 issue of Fabulous Las Vegas magazine said: "At this same spot [the Cloud 9 Lounge in the New Frontier Hotel], the FOUR BITS OF RHYTHM, together with their 'Million Dollar Doll,' ELEANOR FRANKLIN, are show stoppers.
 That frantic comedy duo in the group, JUCIE BRUCIE and SIR CHARLES GRAY, knock collective funnybones together so rapidly it sounds like a skeleton hoedown at the CLOUD 9 LOUNGE."